AlphaChaosCTF/alphachaosctf.github.io/_posts/picoctf-2018/2020-11-25-heres-johnny..md

 ```

-From the shadow file we can see that hashed password for the user root.
+From the shadow file we can see the hashed password for the user root.
 So now we just need to find some way of figuring out what the original password was.
 We've been told to use the rockyou wordlist and we can use the tool john to try bruteforce the passwords for us.

 If you are using Kali or parrot linux Os then John is already installed otherwise you'll likely have to install it.
 For me on Ubuntu it's just `sudo apt  install john`.
-Once installed we can get john to bruteforce our passwords as shown below.
+Once installed we can get john to try and bruteforce our passwords as shown below.

 > Note: you can download rockyou.txt.gz from [here](https://downloads.skullsecurity.org/passwords/rockyou.txt.bz2), if you’re not using Kali Linux. (you'll need to extract the file after you download it.)